What is a business owner's policy, or BOP insurance?

 BOP insurance can provide valuable financial protection to keep your business running despite a setback like a natural disaster, theft or accident on a job site.

-Some examples of how BOP insurance coverage can protect your business include:
+Scenarios where BOP insurance can protect your business include:

-• A storage room containing critical company equipment and inventory floods from a sudden pipe burst, damaging your products and equipment.
+• A storage room containing critical company equipment and inventory floods after a pipe bursts, damaging your products and equipment.

 • A customer visits your office and trips over a box, falling and breaking their wrist.
 They sue for the cost of their medical expenses and lost wages.

-• The building your retail location is in burns down from a fire, causing you to shut down your business temporarily.
-You still have to pay rent and cover your employees’ paychecks while it's being rebuilt.
+• The building your retail location is in burns down in a fire, causing you to shut down your business temporarily.
+You still have to pay rent and cover your employees’ paychecks while rebuilding.

-• One of your employees is on-site at a construction job when they accidentally run into your customer’s building with a forklift, damaging the exterior wall and knocking down shelving and items inside from the impact.
+• One of your employees is at a construction job when they accidentally run into your customer’s building with a backhoe.
+The impact damages an exterior wall and knocks down shelving and items inside.

 Alternatives to a BOP for your small business